Eco Surface Solutions

 Can you put new render over old render?

 Yes, provided the existing render is sound and not hollow.
-Cork render in particular is regularly specified as an overlay system on previously failed cement render, because its flexibility prevents the new layer cracking with the old one.
+Cork render in particular is regularly specified as an overlay rendering system on previously failed cement render, because its flexibility prevents the new layer cracking with the old one.

 Related services